Print Server Manager

 The Print Server (service) can run multiple automation components, including REST API Servers and File Triggers.

-You can set up multiple REST API Servers (on different ports) or configure several File Triggers to monitor different folders.
+You can set up multiple REST API Servers (on different ports) or configure several File Triggers to monitor different files or folders.

 Use the Print Server Manager to: